lmiller1990/vue-testing-handbook/src/v3/composition-api.md

 ## Testing the Props Message

 Testing the message is correctly rendered is trivial.
-We just use `propsData` to set the value of the prop, as described [here](/components-with-props.html).
+We just use `props` to set the value of the prop, as described [here](/components-with-props.html).

 ```js
 import { mount } from "@vue/test-utils"